Simonajordanova/e-books/README.md

 The API starts on http://localhost:8080.
 The tables are created automatically by Hibernate.

-To use the app with the UI, run the frontend from the other repo, it starts on http://localhost:3000.
+To use the app with the UI, run the backend from the other repo, it starts on http://localhost:3000.